 Remember the 100 ml rule

-CATSA reminds travellers to pack liquids, aerosols and gels in checked baggage.
-Although certain liquids may be packed into carry-on luggage there are restrictions.
-Liquids must be in a container no larger than 100 ml, and must fit into a clear, closed and re-sealable plastic bag with a capacity of no more than 1 litre.
-The same is true for liquid or gel-based food items; however solid food like granola bars, crackers, apples, bananas, and cheese slices or cubes, can be brought aboard the plane.
+If you want to pack any liquids, aerosols or gels into your carry-on luggage there are restrictions.
+These products must be in a container no larger than 100 ml, and can all fit into a clear, closed and re-sealable plastic bag with a capacity of no more than 1 litre.
+Each passenger is allowed one, clear re-sealable plastic bag.

-CATSA also recommends coming to the airport dressed for success because how you dress can affect the time it takes you to get through security.
+What you wear, may affect the time it takes you to get through security if you set off the alarm on the walk-through metal detector.
 You'll get through security faster if you:

 - Avoid wearing clothing, shoes or belts that have any metal (buttons, studs, arches, steel toes, buckles etc.)

 - Dress comfortably with easy-to-remove outwear, jackets and belts.